 - j) Debt Premium Amortization and Gain on Defeased Debt: Original issue and reacquired bond premiums relating to revenue bonds are amortized over the terms of the respective bond issues using the bonds outstanding method.
 Premiums are reported with revenue bonds on the Statement of Net Position.
 In accordance with GASB Statement No. 23, Accounting and Financial Reporting for Refundings of Debt Reported by Proprietary Activities, gains and losses on debt refundings have been deferred and amortized over the shorter of the remaining life of the old or new debt.
 Gains and losses are reported as deferred inflows and deferred outflows of resources on the Statement of Net Position, respectively.
-Effective with GASB 65, bond issuance costs are expensed in the period incurred. - k) Revenue Recognition: Revenues from retail sales of electricity are recognized when occurred and reported net of bad debt expense of \$537,638 and \$228,200 at December 31, 2020 and 2019, respectively.
+Effective with GASB 65, bond issuance costs are expensed in the period incurred. - k) Revenue Recognition: Revenues from retail sales of electricity are recognized when occurred and reported net of bad debt expense of \$365,900 and \$537,638 at December 31, 2021 and 2020, respectively.
 Revenues include an estimate for energy delivered to customers between the last billing date and the end of the year.
-This amount is reflected in the accompanying financial statements as Accrued Unbilled Revenue in the amount of \$5.1 million and \$5.0 million at December 31, 2020 and 2019, respectively. - I) Capital Contributions: Capital contributions for the District consist mainly of line extension fees.
+This amount is reflected in the accompanying financial statements as Accrued Unbilled Revenue in the amount of \$5.7 million and \$5.1 million at December 31, 2021 and 2020, respectively. - I) Capital Contributions: Capital contributions for the District consist mainly of line extension fees.
 Line extension fees represent amounts collected to recover the costs of installing new lines.
 Capital contributions are recorded as deferred revenues when received and reclassified to revenue when the related project is completed.
-Deferred revenues are reported as Other Credits & Liabilities on the Statement of Net Position, see Note 4.

-- m) Pensions: For purposes of measuring the net pension liability, deferred outflows/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the state sponsored Public Employees Retirement System (PERS) and additions to/deductions from those plans' fiduciary net position have been determined on the same basis as they are reported by PERS.
+Deferred revenues are reported as Other Credits & Liabilities on the Statement of Net Position, see Note 4. - m) Pensions: For purposes of measuring the net pension liability, deferred outflows/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the state sponsored Public Employees Retirement System (PERS) and additions to/deductions from those plans' fiduciary net position have been determined on the same basis as they are reported by PERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
+Investments are reported at fair value, see Note 6.
+For purposes of calculating the restricted net position related to the net pension asset, the District includes the net pension asset only.

-Investments are reported at fair value, see Note 6. - n) Compensated Absences: The District consolidated its vacation and sick leave program to a personal leave program May 1, 1993.
+n) Compensated Absences: The District consolidated its vacation and sick leave program to a personal leave program May 1, 1993.
 Accrued unused sick leave balances for active employees as of April 30, 1993, were frozen and converted to a supplemental leave benefit (SLB).
 The SLB may be used by employees to make up the difference between short-term disability benefit payments and 100% of gross, straight time pay.
-Additionally, an employee may restore work hours required for short-term disability eligibility one-time per Collective Bargaining Agreement Contract cycle (three years).
+Additionally, an employee may restore work hours required for short-term disability eligibility one-time per Collective Bargaining Agreement Contract cycle (3 years).
 At death, the District is obligated to pay 100% of the SLB cash value to the employee's beneficiary.
 At retirement, the District is obligated to deposit 30% of the SLB cash value into the retiring employee's Voluntary Employee Beneficiary Association Trust account.
-The liability for unpaid supplemental leave benefits was \$16,086 and \$15,415 at December 31, 2020 and 2019, respectively.
+The liability for unpaid supplemental leave benefits was \$16,569 and \$16,086 at December 31, 2021 and 2020, respectively.